 Nillumbik Council uses your property's CIV to calculate your rates.

-If you disagree with the value of your property as shown on your rate notice, please contact us first to get a clearer understanding of your valuation.
+If you have any questions about the value of your property as shown on your rate notice, please contact us first to get a clearer understanding of your valuation.

-You must lodge an objection within 2 months of the issue date of your annual rate notice.
+- You must lodge an objection within two months of the issue date of your annual rate notice

 For more information about objecting to a valuation, contact:

 Rates and Valuations